Computing with B-series: Implementation and performance

 On the other hand, implementing the composition $\cdot$ or the substitution $\star$ using level sequences requires frequent memory movement.
 Moreover, the assumption of a canonical representation requires that we sort level sequences of newly created rooted trees, e.g., trees of the partition forest or the partition skeleton.

 An alternative representation of rooted trees is based on linked lists of their vertices.
 The advantages and disadvantages of such a representation and array-based level sequences are basically mirrors of each other.
 We did not perform extensive benchmarks of both possibilities.
 Instead, we implemented workarounds for most common performance pitfalls of array-based level sequences.
 For example, we keep track of some internal buffers in RootedTrees.jl that allow us to avoid dynamic memory allocations when sorting level sequences to obtain canonical representations.
-Additionally, we use views into existing memory instead of copying parts of level sequences to new arrays whenever possible.
-Finally, we begin at the end of a level sequence/node set when iteratively removing parts to construct the partition skeleton or forest; this reduces the amount of memory moves compared to beginning at the root on average since some nodes have already been removed.
+Some other performance optimizations are described below.